digimat/digimat-saia/README.rst

 ===================

 This is a Python 3 module allowing anyone to create **client** and/or **server** `SAIA EtherSBus <https://wiki.wireshark.org/EtherSBus>`_  nodes.
-This code allow you to create low cost (and reliable) communication services with any EtherSBus device, reading and writing data from/to them.
+This code allow you to create low cost, fast and reliable communication services with any EtherSBus device, reading and writing data from/to them.
 By data (items), we mean inputs, outputs, flags, registers, timers and counters.
 In the exemple below, a local SBus node with address 253 (station number, or localid, or lid in our terminology) is created.

 .. code-block:: python